kernja/esoteric-picture-extractor/README.md

 ### What is HPI?

-HPI is a proprietary image format created by Hemera Technologies and used extensively within the `Photo Clip Art 10,000` clip-art collection.
-As a proprietary format, users had to install software to browse and export HPI-formatted images for use in other applications *one-at-a-time*.
+HPI is a proprietary image format created by Hemera Technologies and used extensively within `Photo Clip Art 10,000` by IdeaSoft.
+As a proprietary format, users had to install software to browse and export HPI-formatted images for use in other applications one-at-a-time.

 Rather than installing such software, I opened up an HPI file in a binary viewer to discover that the format is just a container for one JPG file and one PNG file.
 The JPG file contains RGB data whereas the PNG file is a grayscale image used as an alpha channel.
 Not only does HPI combine the strengths of both formats (JPG compression, PNG transparency), it locks the image in a proprietary format that most users would not be able to bypass.

-Since this software uses magic bytes to decompose files, HPI files behave interestingly:

-* Running in `HPI` or `ALL` modes will combine the JPG/PNG files together into a transparency-enabled PNG with Magick.Net
-* Running in `JPG`or `ALL` modes will export the RGB layer of an HPI file as a JPG
-* Running in `PNG` or `ALL` modes will export the alpha layer of an HPI file as a PNG

 ![JPG layer of an HPI-encoded file of a handled wicker basket](./img/HPI-jpg-layer.jpg)
 ![PNG alpha transparency layer of an HPI-encoded file of a handled wicker basket](./img/HPI-png-layer.png)

+Since this project uses magic bytes to decompose files, HPI files behave interestingly:

+* Running in `HPI` mode will combine the JPG/PNG files together into a transparency-enabled PNG with Magick.Net
+* Running in `JPG`mode will export the RGB layer of an HPI file as a JPG
+* Running in `PNG` mode will export the alpha layer of an HPI file as a PNG

+### GZIP and BZ2 Are Not Image Formats

+True, `GZIP` and `BZ2` are general-purpose compression algorithms. `12,000 Clip Art` by Cosmi leverages these two formats to compress `WMF` files to a smaller size.

+Since `GZIP` lacks an end-of-file marker, this project has two known issues with its implementation:

+* `GZIP` files are bigger than expected but can still successfully extract contents, and
+* One junk/unreadable file will likely be created.

 ### Why This Software Exists